aa29zzjj/Project3/README_SSI.md

 6. Exit

 0
+Blockchain status
 Current size of chain: 3
-Current hashes per second by this machine: 920262 Difficulty of most recent block: 4
+Current hashes per second by this machine: 1982551 Difficulty of most recent block: 5
-Nonce for most recent block: 48646
+Nonce for most recent block: 1074318
-Chain hash: 000039DE6998EF238B22B74BAC37CC4E0D41B7D398976358B5DAAB28C4C64EA2
+Chain hash: 00000215B4FC2171AC849CFCE00C178C42533E02A3D6DA5402EF763B0E08D4CB

 0. View basic blockchain status.
-1. Add a public key to the blockchain.
+1. Add a public key (RSA modulus) and DID to the blockchain.
+The DID is not entered but will be computed.
 2. Verify the blockchain.
 3. View the blockchain.
 4. Corrupt the chain.